Generalization of the Proca Action: Abstract

 \section{Abstract}

 {We consider the Lagrangian of a vector field with derivative self-interactions with a priori arbitrary coefficients.
 Starting with a flat space-time we show that for a special choice of the coefficients of the self-interactions the ghost-like pathologies disappear.
+For this we use the degeneracy condition of the Hessian.
 This constitutes the Galileon-type generalization of the Proca action with only three propagating physical degrees of freedom.
 The longitudinal mode of the vector field is associated to the usual Galileon interactions for a specific choice of the overall functions.
-In difference to a scalar Galileon theory, the generalized Proca field has more free parameters.
+In difference to a scalar Galileon theory, the generalized Proca field has more free parameters and purely intrinsic vector interactions.
 We then extend this analysis to a curved background.
 The resulting theory is the Horndeski Proca action with second order equations of motion on curved space-times. }